-Susan T. Rodriguez FAIA has begun an independent practice combining more than thirty years of design leadership creating buildings and spaces for cultural, educational and civic institutions with her passionate belief in the power of architecture to effect change and improve the quality of life for all.
-Central to her new practice will be an engagement in work that addresses the pressing issues in contemporary society through design that promotes the long-term sustainability and wellbeing of communities and institutions.
+Susan T. Rodriguez FAIA began an independent practice in 2016, combining more than thirty years of design leadership creating buildings and spaces for cultural, educational and civic institutions with her passionate belief in the power of architecture to effect change and improve the quality of life for all.
+Central to her new practice is an engagement in work that addresses the pressing issues in contemporary society through design that promotes the long-term sustainability and wellbeing of communities and institutions.
 “I’ve always been amazed by how we as architects compete for such a small body of work, while the rest of the world is left un-designed.
 I’m really curious about how that can change.”

 Designing at the intersection of architecture and the public realm, she creates buildings and spaces that distill the essence of cultures and communities.
 Her award-winning body of work is recognized internationally for design excellence, contributing to the vitality of cities, landscapes and the communities and the institutions they serve.
 In 2016 she was honored by Architectural Record with the Women in Architecture Design Leader Award for the breadth and impact of her built work over the last three decades.
 She is a founding partner and design principal at Ennead Architects (formerly Polshek Partnership).